javiermolsanz/nexmo-developer/_documentation/vonage-business-cloud/vbc-apis/account-api/overview.md

 * Get information about a specific location associated with an account
 * List all the locations for an account

+> Locations are the physical addresses of each telephone on your account.

 ## Getting started

 To use the Account API you must: